sel8888/harmonic-shape-transform-2026-koncept/README.md

 ### A New Concept for Shape Transformation Using Harmonic Notes

+<h1 align="center">Strike a 3D shape like a bell — it rings its harmonic note.
+That note encodes the shape's intrinsic structure.
+HST uses it to map any shape to any other shape in 0.8s.
+Other methods ring louder when they start from this note.</h1>

 In Kabbalah, creation is perceived as a symphony of harmonic notes that shape reality.
 My HST algorithm does exactly that within the digital realm: it identifies these fundamental 'harmonic notes' (eigenfunctions) of 3D objects.
 This allows it to recognize a shape's identity regardless of its deformation—it listens to its inner music, rather than its outer shell."

 "Every shape and every physical system possesses its own harmonic note — the smoothest intrinsic scalar field that expresses its internal organization.
 HST extracts this note, normalizes it, and uses it as a universal intermediate state for mapping between shapes of arbitrary topology